Judge Jim Rogers

 Originals should be sealed and published in open court in front of the jury, and when they are used for impeachment of testimony (the clerk opening the original that is sealed), the original deposition will be filed in the case file and not treated as an exhibit.
 Depositions that are not used (a.k.a. "published") are not filed and returned to counsel.

 Judge Rogers would find it an honor to officiate your wedding.
-He is available 7 days a week by appointment.
+He is available Monday-Friday by appointment.
 Please contact his bailiff, Monica Gillum at Monica.Gillum@KingCounty.gov for availability and fees.